DPDK/dpdk/doc/guides/tools/comp_perf.rst

 Then, the output buffers are fed into the decompression stage, and the resulting data is compared against the original data (verification phase).
-After that, a number of iterations are performed, compressing first and decompressing later, to check the throughput rate
+After that, a number of iterations are performed, compressing first and decompressing later, to check the throughput rate (showing cycles/iteration, cycles/Byte and Gbps, for compression and decompression).
-(showing cycles/iteration, cycles/Byte and Gbps, for compression and decompression).
+Another option: ``pmd-cyclecount``, gives the user the opportunity to measure the number of cycles per operation for the 3 phases: setup, enqueue_burst and dequeue_burst, for both compression and decompression.
+An optional delay can be inserted between enqueue and dequeue so no cycles are wasted in retries while waiting for a hardware device to finish.
+Although artificial, this allows to measure the minimum offload cost which could be achieved in a perfectly tuned system.
+Comparing the results of the two tests gives information about the trade-off between throughput and cycle-count.

 ..
 Note::